Picanha With Roasted Carrots & Harissa Carrot Hummus

 grass-fed beef picanha steak

-• a drizzle
+• a drizzle of organic rapeseed oil

 • flaky sea salt and freshly ground black pepper